Understand Your Finances

 "Equity is the market value of your home less what you owe on your mortgage balance," explains David Lopez, a Philadelphia-based member of the American Institute of Certified Public Accountant's Financial Literacy Commission.

 With home values on the rise and interest rates historically low, HELOCs are an attractive option right now.
-Plus, according to Lopez, for most borrowers, there's the added benefit of a potential tax deduction on the interest you pay back.

 However, since your home is on the hook if you can't meet your debt obligations, you'll have to be cautious, explains David Reiss, a professor at Brooklyn Law School and editor of REFin blog, which covers the real estate industry.